As part of the first step in the writing process, brainstorming involves the use of a number of techniques to generate ideas and clarify thinking.

 Clustering, or mapping, is a way to generate ideas using words and shapes, and lines that show the connections between them.
 To use this technique, begin by thinking about your subject.

-EXAMPLESuppose that your subject is "pie."
-To create a map (or cluster) of pie, write "pie" and then surround it with all of the other words that you can associate with it.
+EXAMPLESuppose that your subject is "job satisfaction."
+To create a map (or cluster) of this topic, write "job satisfaction" and then surround it with all of the other words that you can associate with it.

 Clustering is a visualization of how a writer can progress from a broad subject to specific examples, and can even discover a different translation of the central term— one that is unrelated to any other term in the cluster.